In many areas, the delivery of the UN’s mandates is linked to changing human behaviour.

 Behavioural science can help to understand the drivers of violent extremism in a novel way.
 UN peacemakers are intuitively applying techniques from behavioural science in conducting conflict analysis, mediation and preventive diplomacy engagements.
 These include addressing behaviours of conflict parties, including perceptions, fears and biases, however, with dedication to behavioural science principles and more rigorous methods these efforts can be augmented.

-There are significant opportunities to apply behavioural science and reduce ‘sludge’ in administration and programming.
-For example, behavioural science can shape better social programmes by taking into account the reality of how people access government programmes, streamlining processes by reducing sludge and formulating messaging to encourage uptake.
+There are significant opportunities to apply behavioural science and reduce excessive burdens in administration and programming.
+For example, behavioural science can shape better social programmes by taking into account the reality of how people access government programmes, streamlining processes by reducing administrative burdens and formulating messaging to encourage uptake.

 THE UN BEHAVIOURAL SCIENCE REPORT